georgianabratucu/oop-java-basics/README.md

     }
 ```

-## 3.3. run the main
+## 5.4. run the main

-# 4. MULTILEVEL Inheritance Exercise
+# 6. MULTILEVEL Inheritance Exercise

+## 6.1.
+Use the package created at step 5
-##  4.1.
+## 6.2.
 Create new java class ForeignStudent extends Student with

 ```bash
 fields: country